-1.5 1.6 1.7 Visual Art practice demonstrates an understanding of ethical issues and sensitivity to human and environmental rights and social justice concerns.
+- 1.5 1.6 1.7 Visual Art practice demonstrates an understanding of ethical issues and sensitivity to human and environmental rights and social justice concerns.
 Visual Art practice demonstrates knowledge of Art History and Visual Theory and Art Criticism.
 Creative solutions are produced both independently as well as collaboratively.
-2. Conduct and report on research under supervision.
-2.1 2.2 2.3 2.4 2.5 A research proposal for a research essay is prepared to an acceptable standard.
+2. Conduct and report on 2.1 A research proposal for a research essay is research under supervision.
+2.2 prepared to an acceptable standard.
 Research is informed by Art History, Visual and Cultural Theory.
-Research is conducted competently using methodologies appropriate to Art Theory and Visual Art research.
-Research findings are presented and reported according to prescribed academic conventions.
-Research findings offer creative insight and rigorous interpretation of problems and issues pertaining to a specialist area of Art Theory and/or Visual Art practice.
-3. Conduct work in selected work environments in the Visual-Cultural industries.
-3.1 3.2 3.3 Work Integrated Learning is completed in any internship opportunity provided by the Department of Visual Art during the year of registration.
-Practical workplace and professional practice skills are learned.
-The level of competency and professionalism in a chosen workplace engagement, is applied and results in a meaningful contribution as assessed by the field supervisor.
-4. Conduct Community-Engaged and/or Socially-engaged / Collaborative practice as a Development intervention in Art.
-4.1 4.2 4.3 The student has successfully engaged in an ethical, participative intervention in a community-based placement by invitation or via an existing community-based partnership approved by the Department of Visual Art, Community based research is applied using appreciative inquiry and visual arts methodologies.
-A research report is provided in collaboration with participants of the participatory intervention that reflects on and adds value to the community partnership.
+2.3 Research is conducted competently using methodologies appropriate to Art Theory and Visual Art research.
+2.4 Research findings are presented and reported 2.5 according to prescribed academic conventions.
+Research findings offer creative insight and 2.5 rigorous interpretation of problems and issues pertaining to a specialist area of Art Theory and/or Visual Art practice.
+Conduct work in selected work environments in the Visual-Cultural industries.
+3.1 Work Integrated Learning is completed in any internship opportunity provided by the Department of Visual Art during the year of registration.
+3.2 Practical workplace and professional practice skills are learned.
+3.3 The level of competency and professionalism in a chosen workplace engagement, is applied and results in a meaningful contribution as assessed by the field supervisor.
+Conduct Community- Engaged and/or Socially- engaged / Collaborative practice as a Development 4.1 The student has successfully engaged in an ethical, participative intervention in a community-based placement by invitation or via an existing community-based partnership approved by the intervention in Art.
+4.2 Department of Visual Art, Community based research is applied using 4.3 appreciative inquiry and visual arts methodologies.
+4.3 A research report is provided in collaboration with participants of the participatory intervention that reflects on and adds value to the community partnership.

 5. Design and produce an advanced exhibition catalogue which constitutes the student's visual research and studio practice conducted under supervision.
-5.1 The exhibition catalogue encapsulates the student's theoretical, conceptual, technical, symbolic and personal brand-identity and communication elements related to the student's visual art practice. conducted under caperviolen.
-5.2 The exhibition catalogue is practical and functions on a level of sophistication commensurate with the level of study.
-5.3 The exhibition catalogue is designed and produced under supervision.
+5.1 5.2 5.3 on a level of sophistication commensurate with the level of study.
+The exhibition catalogue is designed and produced under supervision.
 5.4 The exhibition catalogue design reflects innovation and imagination in documenting and publishing the student's body of practical work.